 You would think the first thing I’d say is forgiving the other person is important (which it is), however, we need to learn how to forgive ourselves too.

-I know you wish you could go back and react in a different way toward each situation.
 My therapist helped me realize that I need to acknowledge everything that happened and my decision to stay in the relationship.
 I can’t continue to hold onto resentment over things I no longer have control over.

 Although you can’t undo everything and fix your mistakes, you have control over what you allow in the future.
 Letting go and forgiving myself took a weight off my shoulders I didn’t know existed.
 Forgive yourself and know that you won’t tolerate any type of negative behavior again.